mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/cmark.md

 > Converts CommonMark Markdown formatted text to other formats.
 > More information: <https://github.com/commonmark/cmark>.

-- Render a Commonmark Markdown file to HTML
+- Render a CommonMark Markdown file to HTML
 `cmark --to html {{filename.md}}`

 - Convert data from standard input to LaTeX